-When trying to get a bead on the benefits of commercial or residential construction management, know that professional construction managers provide services that differ from general contractors’.
+When trying to get a bead on the benefits of commercial or residential construction management, know that professional construction managers provide services different from general contractors.
 For starters, they typically do not perform any aspect of the construction themselves, but they do oversee every detail of the entire project—from the initial idea of making that sublime music happen all the way up to vacuuming the aisles, turning off the lights and locking the doors afterwards.
 Similarly, the construction project manager will support your project from preconstruction all the way to construction waste management and beyond.

 For large or complex projects, construction managers are considered fundamental for project success.

 What an effective construction manager does is apply their strong leadership skills and depth of experience to a wide spectrum of projects and construction methods.
 They make it their job to monitor the latest technologies and construction management software so you don’t have to.
-They coordinate all of the many project team members, up to and including the percussion player who tings the triangle.
+They coordinate all of the project team members, up to and including the percussion player who tings the triangle.

 Qualified construction managers use specialized project management techniques to manage a project’s schedule, costs and quality.